-Dr. Davis's research led to the FDA’s approval of three of the first four drugs approved for Alzheimer’s disease.
+Dr. Davis's research—including more than 500 papers published in peer-reviewed journals—led to the FDA’s approval of three of the first four drugs approved for Alzheimer’s disease.
 His work in schizophrenia has led to a new understanding of the role of myelination, white matter, and oligodendrocytes in the pathophysiology of schizophrenia, opening up an entirely new way of viewing and studying this disease.
 That work, seen as revolutionary just a few years ago, has since been widely replicated.

 In addition to his role as CEO, Dr. Davis served as Dean of Mount Sinai School of Medicine from 2003 to 2007.
 He served as President of the American College of Neuropsychopharmacology in 2006 and has received its Joel Elkes Research Award, Daniel H. Efron Research Award, and Paul Hoch Distinguished Service Award.
 The American Psychiatric Association has honored Dr. Davis’s work, and in 2002 he was elected to the Institute of Medicine of the National Academy of Science.